hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture3.md

 What we learn in this lecture:

 1. How to run our first more involved RShiny App
-2. How to start pull ready widgets online for effective interfacing
+2. How to pull ready widgets online for effective interfacing
 3. How to start working with interactive plots that respond to _hovering_, _clicks_ and _drag&drop_ on the user side